 Jutting out from the north shore of Lake Erie in Ontario, Long Point is a 40-kilometre-long sand spit that is home to some of the largest and most ecologically unique wetlands in all of southern Canada.
 Since the early 2000s, these wetlands have been under threat due to growth of the invasive European Common Reed, or Phragmites.
 The plant spreads quickly and is known to reduce the abundance (number) and diversity (types) of native wetland plants and animals.
-In response, Joint Venture partners, led by the Nature Conservancy of Canada and Ontario Ministry of Natural Resources and Forestry, and supported by Ducks Unlimited Canada, initiated Canada’s largest invasive Phragmites control program.
+In response, Joint Venture partners, led by the Nature Conservancy of Canada and Ontario Ministry of Northern Development, Mines, Natural Resources and Forestry, and supported by Ducks Unlimited Canada, initiated Canada’s largest invasive Phragmites control program.
 The partnership has transformed 1,500 hectares of dense monocultures of Phragmites “dead zones” back to functional wetland habitat.
 Additional locations are slated for future treatment.

 Green-winged Teal – © Ducks Unlimited Canada

 Uniquely situated in the ecozone between northern and southern Ontario, Matchedash Bay displays many characteristics of both landscapes.
 Recognized by the provincial government as one of the most significant wetlands on Georgian Bay, it is also a Ramsar Convention wetland of international importance as well as a Birdlife International IBA or Important Bird and Biodiversity Area.